carrascomj/bevy_svg_map/README.md

 Load paths from an SVG directly into [bevy](https://github.com/bevyengine/bevy/).
 ![alt text](./assets/showcase.png "Dalted logo black")

+It will be completely useless until I implement the strategy system for the style.
+So, please don't use.

 ## Getting started
 Add the library to your project's `Cargo.toml` (check last published version):
 ```toml